 4. Apply for your corporate tax ID number

-5. Open a corporate bank account
+5. Open a corporate bank account for your new company

 6. Deposit your initial investment

-The final step to register a business in Mexico is to deposit your initial investment in your corporate account.
+The final step to registering a business in Mexico is to deposit your initial investment in your corporate account.
 Once that has cleared, and as long as it meets any requirements stipulated by the type of entity you have chosen, you are ready to do business.

 Reach out to us now to discuss how we can help your business flourish.